Upcoming Trainings | Beyond the Basics | Conflict Coaching 101 | Intermediate Conflict Coaching | Financial Assistance | Calendar | Questions?

 -

 We will also talk in more depth about assisting clients in coming up with doable action plans and supporting the client to follow through with it.
-Additional techniques for conflict coaching by phone will also be covered.
+Additional techniques for remote conflict coaching on Zoom or by phone will also be covered.

-Currently not an active Conflict Coach?
-While focused on conflict coaching, these skills are also useful in mediation, facilitation, consulting, H.R., family situations, and more.
-We hope you will join us in going to the next level of conflict coaching.
+While focused on conflict coaching, these skills are also useful in mediation, facilitation, consulting, HR management, family situations, and more.

 Please review our Cancellation & Refund Policy: Cancellations & Refunds